alexDarcy/subdl-perl/README.md

     perl subdl-perl YourMovie.mkv

 This will get all available subtitles in the current folder (unless the file already exists).
+The first result is assumed to be the best so it will be renamed accordingly.
+The other results will be named with an additional number (MyMovie(1).srt, MyMovie(2).srt and so on).

 ## Requirements